 10. XVA Art Hotel & Cafe

 The XVA Art Hotel is a boutique hotel, cafe and a modern art gallery.
-The property is nestled within converted wind tower houses with both heritage and modern innovative design.
-Its shade-covered cafe in the courtyard is even good to have a meal today.
+The site is nestled within converted wind tower houses.
+With a blend of heritage and modern innovative design, its shade-covered cafe in the courtyard is even good to have a meal today.

-The gallery that can be found on the site features work of the artists of the region, creating a different sort of unique cultural experience not associated with the mainstream.
-XVA is cosy, soulful, and inspiring enough that it can be a place of secret hiding among travellers who like art, history, and good food.
+The gallery, on the site, features work of the regional artists, creating an exceptional cultural experience; not associated with the mainstream.
+XVA is cosy, soulful, and inspiring enough to be called a hidden spot in Dubai, particularly among travellers who value art, history, and good food.

 - Location: Al Fahadi